cloudfoundry/app-autoscaler-cli-plugin/README.md

 ### `cf create-autoscaling-credential`

 Credential is required when submitting custom metrics to app-autoscaler.
 If an application is connecting to autoscaler through a service binding approach, the required credential could be found in Cloud Foundry `VCAP_SERVICES` environment variables.
+Otherwise, you need to generate the required credential explicitly with this command.

-This command is used to generate autoscaler credential and display it in JSON format.
-Then you need to set this credential to your application through environment variable or user-provide-service.
+The command will generate autoscaler credential and display it in JSON format.
+Then you need to set this credential to your application through environment variables or user-provided-service.

-Auto-scaler only grants access with the most recent credential, so the newly generated credential will overwritten the old pairs.
-Please ensure to update the credential setting in your application once you launch the command `create-autoscaling-credential`.
+Note: Auto-scaler only grants access with the most recent credential, so the newly generated credential will overwritten the old pairs.
+Please make sure to update the credential setting in your application once you launch the command `create-autoscaling-credential`.

 Random credential pair will be created by default when username and password are not specified by `--username` and `--password` option.

 ```